-- a) Fronts on and will be directly accessed by a public road; - ✓ Complies. - b) Will not cause a traffic hazard; - ✓ The addition of one new driveway serving a single dwelling unit should not cause a traffic hazard considering the speed of traffic in proximity and overall traffic volume. - c) Is in keeping with the intent of relevant provisions and performance standards of the Zoning By-law; - ✓ Complies. - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Complies.
-Water and sanitary service available from Pelham Street. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ Demonstration required as a condition of approval. - f) Will not affect the developability of the remainder of the lands, if they are designated for development by this Plan; - ✓ The subject lands are located in a mature neighbourhood which is consist of established residential development with little prospect for significant change in the future. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area; - ✓ No issue. - h) Conforms with Regional lot creation policy as articulated in the Regional Official Plan. - ✓ No issue from Region. - i) Complies with the appropriate Provincial Minimum Distance Separation Formulae, where applicable. - ✓ Not applicable.
+- a) Fronts on and will be directly accessed by a public road; - ✓ Complies. - b) Will not cause a traffic hazard; - ✓ The addition of one new driveway serving a single dwelling unit should not cause a traffic hazard considering the speed of traffic in proximity and overall traffic volume.
+No traffic concerns have been raised with regards to driveway apron, traffic safety by commenting departments and agencies. - c) Is in keeping with the intent of relevant provisions and performance standards of the Zoning By-law; - ✓ Lot frontage deficiency will be addressed through minor variance application. - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Complies.
+Water and sanitary service available from Canboro Road. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ Demonstration required as a condition of approval. - f) Will not affect the developability of the remainder of the lands, if they are designated for development by this Plan; - ✓ The subject lands are surrounded by established residential development to the east and south, as well as an approved condo townhouse development to the immediate east.
+Part of this subject lands are to be retained and consolidated with the land to the west for future residential development.
+The new lots created will not adversely affect the developability of the adjacent lands. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area; - ✓ No impact to the adjacent significant woodland as confirmed by regional staff. - h) Conforms with Regional lot creation policy as articulated in the Regional Official Plan. - ✓ No objection from Region provided servicing drawings are submitted to the Region prior to the site being serviced and ministry clearance for archaeological assessment. - i) Complies with the appropriate Provincial Minimum Distance Separation Formulae, where applicable. - ✓ Not applicable.